Sydney-Informatics-Hub/riaf-health/ragpipe/templates/Prompt_context.md

 Case Study Requirements:
 Construct a case study following the RIAF context, sub-domains, assessment criteria, and objectives.

 Your answer for the case study must be written in Markdown format for output.
 Answers can include subsections and bullet points.
-Include extensive references to supporting documents.
+The output MUST include extensive references to supporting documents.

 Program Information: